grafana/mimir/docs/sources/mimir/references/architecture/bucket-index/index.md

 ## Benefits

 The [querier]({{< relref "../components/querier.md" >}}), [store-gateway]({{< relref "../components/store-gateway.md" >}}) and [ruler]({{< relref "../components/ruler/index.md" >}}) must have an almost[^1] up-to-date view of the storage bucket, in order to find the right blocks to look up at query time (querier) and to load a block's [index-header]({{< relref "../binary-index-header.md" >}}) (store-gateway).
-Because of this, they need to periodically scan the bucket to look for new blocks uploaded by ingester or compactor, and blocks deleted (or marked for deletion) by compactor.
+Because of this, they need to periodically scan the bucket to look for new blocks uploaded by ingesters or compactors, and blocks deleted (or marked for deletion) by compactors.

 When the bucket index is enabled, the querier, store-gateway, and ruler periodically look up the per-tenant bucket index instead of scanning the bucket via `list objects` operations.